pingcap/tidb/docs/design/2018-08-29-new-planner.md

 ## Implementation

-The first step to implement the new planner is to add a session variable named `tidb_enable_volcano_planner` to control whether to use the new planner.
+1. Adding a session variable named `tidb_enable_volcano_planner` to control whether to use the new planner.
 Once this variable is set, all the optimization steps are handed to the new planner.
 The procedure of converting the abstract syntax tree to a logical plan is remained unchanged.
-The constructed physical plan is also compatible to the existing physical plan.
-The only affection should be the optimization algorithm.
+   The constructed physical plan is also compatible with the existing physical plan.
+It only affects the optimization algorithm.

-The second step is implementing the framework of the new planner, including the conceptions described above: `Group`/`GroupExpr`/`ExprIter`/`Pattern`, the interfaces like `transformation`/`implementation`/`enforcing`, and the functions like `exploreGroup`/`findMoreEquiv`/`implGroup`/`implGroupExpr`.
+2. Implementing the framework of the new planner, including the conceptions described above: `Group`/`GroupExpr`/`ExprIter`/`Pattern`, the interfaces like `transformation`/`implementation`/`enforcing`, and the functions like `exploreGroup`/`findMoreEquiv`/`implGroup`/`implGroupExpr`.

-The third step is to add some simple transformation/implementation/enforcing rules and tests to make the new planner framework basically available.
+3. Adding some simple transformation/implementation/enforcing rules and tests to make the new planner framework basically available.

-The fourth step is to adopt the "Adaptor" conception to rewrite the operator push-down logical for different storages.
+4. Adopting the "Adaptor" conception to rewrite the operator push-down logical for different storages.

-The fifth step is to add some rules which are not able or not easy to be added in the old planner, to show the advantages of the new planner.
+5. Adding some rules which are not easy or can not be added in the old planner to improve the performance on certain scenarios.

 ## Open issues (if applicable)